tjguk/winsys/docs/index.rst

 It is unashamedly platform-specific: no hint of a concession towards more Unix-like operating systems.
 You can read about the design philosophy and decisions in :ref:`about-winsys`.
 If you want to see some examples, have a look in the :ref:`cookbook`.
-Or visit the :ref:`contents` for an overview.
+Or visit the :ref:`why-winsys` page for a rationale.

 WinSys is developed as an Open Source project and the project home, together with issues list and browseable source code is at: